ddd-crew/como-prep-canvas/README.md

 ## 3\.
 Drafting the Workshop - Scoping

-Usually the first step when preparing a (collaborative modelling) workshop is discussing its motivation and backgroud (like *what led to the workshop*) as well as the definition of success (like *what should have changed afterwards*).
+Usually the first step when preparing a (collaborative modelling) workshop is discussing its motivation and background (like *what led to the workshop*) as well as the definition of success (like *what should have changed afterwards*).
 Furthermore, it helps to establish a suitable (working) title early on, discuss initial ideas for the workshop format, and identify the key parties involved (initiator, beneficiaries & potential participants).

 ### 3.1 Title of Workshop
-A clear, concise name for the upcoming collaborative modeling session.
+A clear, concise name for the upcoming collaborative modelling session.

 **Why it matters:**
 This title sets expectations and gives the workshop a clear identity from the outset and should be aligned with the goal and scope of the workshop.
 If you struggle in finding a concise title for the workshop, the goal and scope might not be clear enough yet.
 Same applies if the title is not understood by stakeholders without further explanation.

 **Examples:**
-- “EventStorming Workshop: Improving the Order Fulfillment Process”
+- “EventStorming Workshop: Improving the Order Fulfilment Process”
 - "Re-Discovery Workshop for the Booking Platform"
 - "Domain modelling to realign teams"
 - "Aligning architecture with a Bytesized Architecture session"